Covariant energy-momentum and an uncertainty principle for general relativity: Introduction

-The unresolved problems of energy and the issue of its localization within general relativity were debated in the early years of the theory's formulation and remain subjects of considerable interest today.
-In the 1920s, some authors including Einstein and Eddington held the view that while one could work usefully with energy in the traditional sense as a global concept in general relativity, no satisfactory meaning could be attached to its localization.
+The unresolved problems of energy and the issue of its localization within general relativity were debated in the early years of the theory's formulation.
+Given their fundamental importance, it is understandable that they have remained subjects of considerable interest even up to recent times.
+By way of a brief history, in the 1920s, some authors including Einstein and Eddington held the view that while one could work usefully with energy in the traditional sense as a global concept in general relativity, no satisfactory meaning could be attached to its localization, a situation unprecedented in all the rest of physics.
 Their belief was based on the manner in which energy-momentum for the gravitational field was incorporated into general relativity.
-Rather than having a \textit{bona fide} energy-momentum tensor $T_i^k$ \footnote{ Latin indices range from 0 to 3 and Greek indices range from 1 to 3. } in general relativity to incorporate energy-momentum as in the rest of physics, these authors relied upon an energy-momentum pseudotensor $t_i^k$, first introduced by Einstein, to play the equivalent role for gravity.
+Rather than having a \textit{bona fide} energy-momentum tensor $T_i^k$ \footnote{Latin indices range from 0 to 3 and Greek indices range from 1 to 3.
+We use units in which G=c=1.} in general relativity to incorporate energy-momentum as in the rest of physics, these authors relied upon an energy-momentum pseudotensor $t_i^k$, first introduced by Einstein, to play the equivalent role for gravity.
 Unlike true tensors, this pseudotensor could be made to vanish at any pre-assigned point by an appropriate transformation of coordinates, rendering its status rather nebulous.
+The pseudotensor was introduced in order to incorporate a global energy and momentum into general relativity, a necessary exercise, it was felt, because gravity had not lent itself to inclusion in the energy-momentum tensor $T_i^k$ as it had for all other fields.
+All fields other than the gravitational field incorporated themselves into the energy-momentum tensor, and global energy-momentum conservation followed naturally through the vanishing of the ordinary divergence of the energy-momentum tensor,\footnote{Repeated indices imply summation.} \eqnn{Eq100}{\partial{T_i^k}/\partial{x^k}= {T_i^k}_{,k}=0.} By integrating (\ref{Eq100}) over a given 3-volume and applying the Gauss divergence theorem, one readily expresses the time-rate of change of energy and momentum in the given 3-volume as accounted for by the flux of energy and momentum over the bounding 2-surface of this 3-volume.

+However, in general relativity, (\ref{Eq100}) no longer applies.
+Rather, it is replaced by the vanishing \textit{covariant} divergence of the energy-momentum tensor, viz.\footnote{A semi-colon denotes covariant differentiation.} \eqnn{Eq101}{{T_i^k}_{;k}=0.} Equation (\ref{Eq101}) is the local expression for energy-momentum conservation in general relativity.
+Through the covariant derivative, it brings the metric and hence gravity into the conservation statement.
+However, with this new form, one can no longer write the integral conservation laws as was the case previously in special relativity without an essential modification, the introduction of the aforementioned pseudotensor $t_i^k$.
+When this is done, (\ref{Eq101}) is re-expressed as a vanishing ordinary divergence, \eqnn{Eq102}{ {(\sqrt{-g}(T_i^k+t_i^k))}_{,k}=0 } where $g$ is the determinant of the metric tensor $g_{ik}$.